aws-samples/est-server-for-iot-zero-touch-provisioning/README.md

 for registering a certificate renewal (when calling `/simplereenroll` a device gets a new certificate which must be registered in IoT Core for the device to connect with the new certificate.
 JITP will not work for an existing Thing).

-Configura of the test can be done via `test/test_config.yaml`.
+Configuration of the test can be done via [test/test_config.yaml](test/test_config.yaml).
 A temp folder will be created in your current folder and will.
-`test_clients.py` is used for the testes and is also a reference implementation of an EST client and an IoT Device using EST for bootstrapping.
+[test_clients.py](test/test_clients.py) is used for the testes and is also a reference implementation of an EST client and an IoT Device using EST for bootstrapping.

-If you specify an IoT endpoint not located in the

 Running the tests requires `Administrator` or `PowerUserAccess` privileges because it uses boto3 to access some information on the AWS account.